-Carbs activate buildup of body fat (through the hormone insulin) and prevent the muscle-building and fat-burning hormones.
+Carbs activate the buildup of body fat (through the hormone insulin) and prevent muscle-building and fat-burning hormones.
 Dietary fats have no such effect on hormones.
-Actually fats are crucial material for testosterone production.
+Fats are crucial material for testosterone production.

-All carbohydrates don’t produce equal speed of insulin response.
-Simple carbs such as sugar, bread, etc., produce quick insulin response.
-Complex carbs such as beans, lentils, peas, potatoes, rice…, whole unprocessed grains such as oats, barley, rye – produce slower insulin response.
+All carbohydrates don’t produce an equal speed of insulin response.
+Simple carbs such as sugar, bread, etc., produce a quick insulin response.
+Complex carbs such as beans, lentils, peas, potatoes, rice…, and whole unprocessed grains such as oats, barley, and rye – produce slower insulin response.

 Slower or faster, carbs convert to sugars which convert to body fat.

 Fruits contain sugars.
-Juiced fruits create stronger insulin response than when consumed whole (not juiced) and not in great amounts.
+Juiced fruits create stronger insulin responses than when consumed whole (not juiced) and not in great amounts.
 Juicing the fruit means eliminating all the fiber.
-Fruits contain dietary fiber which is actually the most complex carbs.
+Fruits contain dietary fiber which is the most complex carb.
 The fiber is not broken down in the body.
 It is completely wasted and as such it doesn’t have any caloric value.
-Fiber slows down the breakdown of sugar and thus produce slower and lower insulin response.
+Fiber slows down the breakdown of sugar and thus produces a slower and lower insulin response.
 Eat your fruits whole and in very moderate amounts.

-Although fruits are healthy, for example 100 grams of apple contains 10 grams of sugar which is the same as 100 grams of the usual soft drinks.
+Although fruits are healthy, for example, 100 grams of an apple contains 10 grams of sugar, which is the same as 100 grams of the usual soft drinks.

 Nutrition which is beneficial to hormones has dietary fiber as its integral part.
-Green salads are better source of dietary fiber and they contain insignificant amount of sugars.
+Green salads are a better source of dietary fiber and they contain an insignificant amount of sugars.

-If you lower your carb-intake, it is very possible that you’ll have cravings for bread, pies, pizzas, pasta, sweets, etc. Such cravings can be lowered with increased intake of green salads which will help you to feel fuller, more satiated.
+If you lower your carb intake, you may have cravings for bread, pies, pizzas, pasta, sweets, etc. Such cravings can be lowered with an increased intake of green salads which will help you to feel fuller, and more satiated.
 And increase the intake of healthy oils.
-After a few days such cravings will wear off.
+After a few days, such cravings will wear off.
 (The body is an adaptive mechanism).

 Carbs are needed to a certain degree for the body.
 There are cells in the body that need carbs.
 If there is a lack of carbs, the body will produce the needed amount from the protein you eat!
 But mainly it will have enough intake of carbs from the salads.
-Keep you carbs on minimum and reap the benefits from the increased growth hormone.
+Keep your carbs at a minimum and reap the benefits from the increased growth hormone.

 Your body uses dietary fat for many purposes.
 One of them is producing energy.
-Other is making hormones and other important compounds.
-Certain vitamins as vitamins A, D, E are absorbed only in the presence of dietary fats.
-Because vitamin D is important for the absorption of calcium, fats actually aid the calcium absorption in the body.
+Another is making hormones and other important compounds.
+Certain vitamins as vitamins A, D, and E are absorbed only in the presence of dietary fats.
+Because vitamin D is important for the absorption of calcium, thus fats aid the calcium absorption in the body.

 Insulin stores fats and/or carbs.
 But carbs are those which cause great insulin spikes, fats not.
-There are also many food additives that spike insulin which are not carbs.
+Many food additives spike insulin which are not carbs.

-Proper nutrition supported by proper training regime will keep your body in state of using fat for energy.
+Proper nutrition supported by a proper training regime will keep your body in a state of using fat for energy.

-Thus the myth that tells “in order to lose weight you need to burn more than what you ingest and in order to build more mass you need to ingest more than what you burn” – is a myth and a harmful one.
+Thus the myth that says “to lose weight you need to burn more than what you ingest and to build more mass you need to ingest more than what you burn” – is a myth and a harmful one.
 It can result in much torture to lose weight or in much torture to gain muscle mass.
 That theory doesn’t say what to eat and how much, just counts the calories pretending they come from identical nutrients with identical properties.
 A huge, deep-seated, insidious myth.